Overview of Medical Requirements

 Alcohol & Drugs |

-Alcohol consumption is strictly controlled and recreational drug use is forbidden for students and operational Air Traffic Controllers.
-You will be required to undergo random drug and alcohol testing throughout the course of your career. |
+Alcohol consumption is strictly controlled.
+Recreational drug use is strictly forbidden for both students and operational Air Traffic Control Officers.
+You will be subject to random drug and alcohol testing throughout your career. |